 “It’s very hard to learn from very big mistakes” Karl Popper 1902-1994.

-Perhaps not a well-known name in philosophy, Karl Popper popularised the notion of ‘falsifiability’.
+Perhaps not a well-known name in popular philosophy, Karl Popper introduced the notion of ‘falsifiability’ into human enquiry.
 He recommended that we remain open-minded by checking out on what we think, see and hear.
 An idea remains open to be disproved at any time.
 Our responsibility is to remain open to that possibility…